ropensci/roweb3/content/blog/2025-02-25-r-universe-docs/index.md

 ---

 In 2021, rOpenSci created [R-universe](https://r-universe.dev), a platform for building, testing, distributing and discovering R packages.
-Although the R-universe project had already been broadly adopted by developers, users, and organizations, our development had outpaced our documentation.
-It remained difficult for developers to discover and make use of all its features because the documentation was fragmented: We had a project page on our organization's website that provided a broad overview, various technical notes about individual feature releases, an ad-hoc list of frequently asked questions on a project's GitHub README, and a GitHub discussion board.
+Although the R-universe project had already been broadly adopted by developers, users, and organizations, it remained difficult for developers to discover and make use of all its features because the documentation was fragmented: we had a project page on our organization's website that provided a broad overview, various technical notes about individual feature releases, an ad-hoc list of frequently asked questions on a project's GitHub README, and a GitHub discussion board.
 We noticed that even advanced users often did not know about key features or use cases.

 Thanks to funding by [Google Season of Docs](/blog/2024/04/12/gsod-announcement/), we set out to create a comprehensive, central documentation site for developers and users, disambiguate the different sources of information, and provide infrastructure and a process to more easily maintain documentation in the future.